Fisher information susceptibility for multiparameter quantum estimation: Review of the FI MeNoS for the single-parameter case

-In \cite{Menos}, Kurzialek and Demkowicz-Dobrzanski addressed the problem of quantifying how much the Fisher information is sensitive to small changes of the measurement that is actually performed in the experiment.
-This is described by modifying the target measurement $M$, as $(1-\epsilon)M+\epsilon N$, by adding a noise component $N$, that is a different POVM with elements $\{N_\alpha\}$.
-The FI MeNoS is then defined by first taking the limit of an infinitely small change:
+In Ref.~\cite{Menos}, the authors addressed the problem of quantifying how much the Fisher information is sensitive to small changes of the actual measurement with respect to the intended one.
+The former is described by modifying the target measurement $M$, as $(1-\epsilon)M+\epsilon N$, by adding a noise component $N$, in the form of a different POVM with elements $\{N_\alpha\}$---the sum of two POVMs is meant element by element.
+See Appendix B in the Supplementary Material of Ref.~\cite{Menos} for concrete examples of how to describe common measurement imperfections in this framework.
+The effect a small disturbance is quantified by the relative decrease of the FI, in the limit of an infinitesimally small change: